sablikj/librar-ist/README.md

         *	If the code is unknown, create a new book with a title and cover photo (taken from the camera).
     *	A button to check out a book (scan barcode).
     *	The list of books currently available at the library.
+        * Tapping a book opens a panel with more information about the book.
 * Allow the user to add a new library, with the following information:
     * A name for the library.
     * A location (either picked from a map, searched by address, or using current location)